kermitt2/biblio-glutton/Readme.md

 {"reference": "Kawai K, Akasaka Y, Murakami K. Endoscopic sphincterotomy \nof the ampulla of Vater.
 Gastrointest Endosc.
 1974;20:148-51.", "doi": "10.1016/S0016-5107(74)73914-1", "pmid": "4825160", "atitle": "Endoscopic sphincterotomy of the ampulla of Vater", "firstAuthor": "Kawai", "jtitle": "Gastrointest Endosc", "volume": "20", "firstPage": "148"},
 ```

 The goal of Glutton matching is to identify the right DOI from raw metadata.
-We compare the results with the CrossRef REST API, using the `query.bibliographic` field for raw reference string matching, and author/title field queries for first author lastname (`query.author`) plus title matching (`query.title`).
+We compare the results with the Crossref REST API, using the `query.bibliographic` field for raw reference string matching, and author/title field queries for first author lastname (`query.author`) plus title matching (`query.title`).

 Limits:

-- The DOI present in the NLM files are not always reliable (e.g. DOI not valid anymore following some updates in CrossRef).
+- The DOI present in the NLM files are not always reliable (e.g. DOI not valid anymore following some updates in Crossref).
 A large amount of the matching errors are actually not due to the matching service, but to NLM reference DOI data quality.
 However, errors will be the same for all matching services, so it's still valid for comparing them, although for this reason the resulting accuracy is clearly lower than what it should be.

 - GROBID extraction is not always reliable, as well the alignment mechanism with NLM (based on soft match), and some raw reference string might not be complete or include unexpected extra material from the PDF.
 However, this can be view as part of the matching challenge in real world conditions!